Santhanaa/Santhanakrishnan_Challenge/StaticWebsite/Solution2.md

 ## Solution 2: Load Balanced

-1.Create an Amazon EC2 instance and use a configuration management tool such as Ansible to configure it as a web server (e.g., Apache or Nginx).
+1. Create an Amazon EC2 instance and use a configuration management tool such as Ansible to configure it as a web server (e.g., Apache or Nginx).
 Create an Amazon Machine Image (AMI) from this instance.

 2. Use AWS Certificate Manager to create a self-signed SSL certificate and configure the web server to use HTTPS with this certificate.